bjartwolf/ndc-2013-streams/README.md

 this is the code for the node.js part at my NDC 2013 talk

 # Pipe video to player

 ## Pipe from file to player
 Prerecorded, no slides since it's so obvious.
-Just stress that streams are chunks, so you don't have to read the file into memory etc.
+__Stress that streams are chunks, so you don't have to read the entire file into memory etc.__
-Stream could just as well be from http, streamed over the internet Play from file (ytdl.mp4)
+Stream could just as well be from http, streamed over the internet.
+Possible demonstrate that with the httpMovieStream.js Play from file (ytdl.mp4)
 ```javascript
 videoStream.pipe(player.stdin);